Shortlisted for the Miles Franklin Literary Award 2021

 An Australian Book Review Book of the Year for 2020

-- Purchase a copy through Amazon, Book Depository, or Brio Books.
+- Purchase a copy through Booktopia, Amazon, or Book Depository, or your local independent bookstore.

 - Read my essay on the ethical compromises of first-person narrative in Areo.